rstraub/rstraub.github.io/_drafts/domain-driven-design-book-review.md

 ## Who is it for? 🙋

+If you are a developer and interested in improving your software designing skills, this is a great book to read.

+Any developer can (and should) read the first part of this book.
+This delves deeper in the need for the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) and cooperation with the Domain Experts.

+The remaining three parts are better suited to developers with a few years of experience.
+They will have more reference material to place the concepts and ideas the author presents here.

 ## Some Considerations 🤔

 There are some things I see as downsides to this overall great title.

-1. **Tough read.** The first time you'll encounter this book it will most likely be an intimidating experience.
+1. **Its a tough read.** The first time you'll encounter this book it will most likely be an intimidating experience.
 First off, it is a very sizable book.
 Beyond sheer size, it is also notoriously dense.
 Don't expect this book to be a breeze!

-1. **Not enough examples**.
+1. **Could use more examples**.
 A lot of concepts in this book are very abstract.
 Generally, Eric Evans does a great job explaining what they mean, but I would have liked to see more concrete examples.
-For instance, in explaining patterns, code examples would have made the ideas more tangible and easier to understand.
+For instance, in explaining some patterns, code samples would have made the ideas more tangible and easier to understand.

 ## The Verdict ⭐

-Want to developer _great_, _valuable_ software?
+Want to developer **great**, **valuable** software?
 Read this book, period.

 Yes, it is dense.
 Yes, it is fuzzy at times.
-Domain-Driven Design is also a treasure trove of valuable lessons for the Software Craftsman.
+Domain-Driven Design is also a treasure trove of valuable lessons for the craftsman who wants to step up his/her **Software Design** game.

 Final score: 9 out of 10.
 Don't miss out on this title.